SonicOriginalSoftware/pwa-tools/docs/GETTING_STARTED.md

 ### Okay.
 Then what?
 There's nothing on my page.
 Just a shell of a progressive web app!

 Exactly!
 It is essential that no assumptions but the absolute necessary ones are made about the app you want to build.
-The framework makes it trivial though to start the addition of components and their customization for the needs of your app.
+The framework makes it trivial though to add functionality to your app by the addition of components and their customization for the needs of your app.

 # Components